nalinbhardwaj/exgrasia/packages/zk/README.md

 A basic circom project using [Hardhat](https://github.com/nomiclabs/hardhat) and [hardhat-circom](https://github.com/projectsophon/hardhat-circom).
 This combines the multiple steps of the [Circom](https://github.com/iden3/circom) and [SnarkJS](https://github.com/iden3/snarkjs) workflow into your [Hardhat](https://hardhat.org) workflow.

-By providing configuration containing your Phase 1 Powers of Tau and circuits, this plugin will:
+By providing configuration containing your Phase 1 Powers of Tau and circuits, hardhat-circom will:

 1. Compile the circuits
 2. Apply the final beacon
 3. Output your `wasm` and `zkey` files
 4. Generate and output a `Verifier.sol`

+## Running the circuits and compiling the chain etc

+In 3 terminals, run:

 ```
 cd packages/zk && yarn circom:dev
 yarn circom:cp
-cd ../../client && yarn start:dev
+cd ../../client && yarn start:dev // In terminal 2
+cd scripts && sh deploy-contracts-locally.sh // In terminal 3
 ```

 Using fake Perlin: